Blackenedd/RockClimberFirebyteCase/README.md

 How to play:

-Tyringto climb mountaing and dont hit the obstacles
+Tyringto climb mountaing and dont hit the obstacles , your hands should connect with rocks , good luck :)

 Tap to rocks to jump them.